 - WIRE RACKS for sheet pans.
 To bake or roast things that need air circulation while baking, also to use for cooling.

-- CASSEROLE DISHES: for what else, casseroles.
-I have a bunch of "vintage" corningware casserole dishes from my Mom, and a couple of LeCreuset stoneware ones.
+- CASSEROLE DISHES: I have a bunch of "vintage" corningware casserole dishes from my Mom, and a couple of LeCreuset stoneware ones.

 - PARCHMENT PAPER to line baking sheets to make cleanup easier, or when you want to roast things without using a lot of oil.
 This eco-friendly (-ish) brand is available at Whole Foods, and also online.